cryptostorm/cryptostorm_client_configuration_files/cryptofree/README.md

 [![N](https://cryptostorm.is/bloop.png)](https://cryptostorm.is/)

 These are the configs for our free service, [cryptofree](https://cryptostorm.is/cryptofree).
-The service is capped at about 160kbps down, 130 kbps up.
 It has the same security features as the paid servers, without anything additional such as port forwarding or transparent .onion/.i2p access.
 When using these configs in OpenVPN, any username/password combination will work.
 See [https://cryptostorm.is/new](https://cryptostorm.is/new) for more information, or just read the comments in these configs.